Newport, Sag Harbor, Block Island, Cuttyhunk, Nantucket, Martha’s Vineyard

-A perfect week of New England yachting should compress 400 years of history, hundreds of islands, miles of pristine beaches and postcard perfect harbors into a 7-day capsule.
-While that is not possible, a 7-day yacht charter promises forever memories of the crispness in the air, the ascots at cocktail hour, the clambakes and sassafras fields, whaling museums and waterskiing and children laughing in tide pools.
+New England has an old soul.
+If only you could compress 400 years of history, hundreds of islands, miles of pristine beaches and postcard perfect harbors into seven days.
+You can’t.
+But, in a 7-day yachting itinerary, you can capture the spirit of New England; the crispness in the ocean air, the ascots at cocktail hour, the clambakes and sassafras fields, wailing gulls and whaling museums and children laughing in tide pools.

-Embark from Newport, RI, a bustling seaport town where historical wonders and inspirational modern achievements are often found side by side.
+On this suggested itinerary, embark from Newport, RI, a bustling seaport town.
+Here historical wonders and inspirational modern achievements are often pressed shoulder to shoulder.
 Yachting enthusiasts will feel at home.
 There are yacht races and sports clubs, lovely beaches, trails for hiking and biking and a delightful downtown area to poke around in.
 We suggest you plan a day or two before or after your yacht charter to enjoy Newport.
-You’ll find that barely enough to see and do everything.
+You’ll find that it’s barely enough time to see and do everything.

 Sag Harbor, New York, is a protected hamlet with a dramatic maritime history.
 Whether or not you call it a “Hampton”, this Long Island superyacht haven, positioned on the South Fork’s north coast, is entirely unique.